 The best leaf blowers offer variable speeds, which allows you to set the speed of the blower for the job at hand, usually through numbered knobs near the blower’s handle or by how far you squeeze the handle lever.
 A vacuum function, while not essential, can be quite helpful.
 If the blower comes with a vacuum function, then look for vacuuming accessories, like attachments, for more specific jobs.

-Most blowers feature a soft-grip handle, and it should be at a good angle and made with a soft cushioned material to ease strain on your hands.
+Most blowers feature a soft-grip handle, and it should be at a good angle and made with a soft cushioned material to ease the strain on your hands.
 The rest of the design should fit your needs.
 If you plan to use the blower for several different functions, look for one with adjustable extension tubes.
-The overall size of the leaf blower, and how easily you are able to carry it, also influence your ability to use it.
+The overall size of the leaf blower, and how easily you can carry it, also influence your ability to use it.

-All power tools, and lawn care machines are no exception, produce vibrations.
-The more the leaf blower vibrates, the harder it can be for you to use it over an extended period of time.
+All power tools, and lawn care machines are no exception, produce vibration.
+The more the leaf blower vibrates, the harder it is to use over an extended period.
 Anti-vibration technology is also a large part of comfort, and it makes the leaf blower easy to maneuver with less annoyance.
 Look for blowers with specific features that reduce the amount of vibration the machine produces.

-Most leaf blowers are unavoidably loud, so it is important to choose one that has the least potential for disturbing people.
-We learned the noise level of each leaf blower in our lineup, and most of them of them are pretty close to one another, but a few are quieter than others.
-The quietest machine in our lineup is the Black & Decker LSWV36, which weighs in at 86.2 decibels (dB).
+Most leaf blowers are loud, so it is important to choose one that has the least potential for disturbing people.
+Although the noise levels are similar between most leaf blower there are a few quieter models.
+The quietest machine is the Black & Decker LSWV36, which only produces 86.2 decibels.

 The best leaf blowers should also be backed by great support and service.
 An instruction manual is essential for every leaf blower, because many require some form of assembly.
 It’s best to get a brand that provides both a physical copy and an online one (in the event the physical copy is misplaced).
 Having support through email and phone is also useful.

 In addition, a multiple-year warranty is ideal, especially if you use your leaf blower frequently.
-Some machines come with different commercial and home-use warranties as well, such as the Tanaka TRB24EAP.
+Some machines come with different commercial and home-use warranties, such as the Tanaka TRB24EAP.